Credit Card Closed Automatically Due to Data Breach? Here's What to Do

 Make sure that as you're switching over payments, you're keeping a record of which accounts are connected with your card.
 If a fraudulent charge does show up or you see an extra payment that you didn't authorize it may be easier to trace the source.
 You should also be sure to get rid of the old credit card once the new one is sent out.
 Simply cutting the card in half and tossing it in the trash isn't good enough.
 You need to make sure that the card number is completely destroyed so it can't be pieced back together.
 It's also a good idea to run a magnet along the card's data strip to deactivate it and cut up the data chip if it has one.

 Consider changing passwords

-For the most part, the kinds of data breaches that have gained attention have been associated with the theft of information through point of sale transactions with Target, Michael’s and Home Depot among the most high-profile cases.
+For the most part, the kinds of data breaches that have gained attention have been associated with the theft of information through a point of sale transactions with Target, Michael's and Home Depot among the most high-profile cases.
 Recently, however, Chase announced a security breach affecting approximately 76 million households and seven million small businesses that has been traced to a compromise of its account login system.

 That means even if your bank has issued you a new credit card, your personal data may not be 100 percent secure.
 Changing your user ID or passwords for your banking and credit card accounts may be a headache but doing so may help to protect your information from would-be thieves.

 There's no way to guarantee that your information won't be stolen at some point, so it's important that you're monitoring your accounts on a regular basis.
 Don't hesitate to reach out to your card issuer if you see something that doesn't look right and be careful about where you use your card.
 Gas pumps, for example, are a popular place for thieves to place skimmers that collect your information when you swipe your card.